munterfi/archgis/README.md

 # ArchGIS

+This repository contains instructions for installing Arch Linux and expanding it with the most common spatial libraries (GDAL, GEOS and PROJ) and tools (Python, R, Julia, JupyterLab, Docker and QGIS).

 ## Get Arch Linux
-Download the .iso file from [www.archlinux.org](https://www.archlinux.org/download/).
-Make a bootable USB stick or attach the iso to the VMs as optical drive.
+Download the `.iso` file from [www.archlinux.org](https://www.archlinux.org/download/).
+Make a bootable USB stick or if the installation is done using Virtual Box, attach the `.iso` to the VM as optical drive.

 ## Boot Arch from ISO